Unconstrained Facial Action Unit Detection via Latent Feature Domain: Unconstrained Facial AU Detection

-The key to the AU label transfer from source to target images lies in the combination of the target landmark-free feature $z^t_{t}$ with the source landmark-related feature $z^s_{l}$, which brings over the associated source AU label.
-The mapping from source and target domains to the latent feature domain is learned by maximizing the performance of the AU detector $F_a$ given $\tilde{x}^t$.
-The landmark discriminator $D_{l}$ is used to ensure the landmark-free features cannot predict the locations of landmarks so as to be disentangled from the landmark-related features.
+The key to the AU label transfer from source to target images lies in the combination of the target landmark-free feature $z^t_{t}$, which contains the target global pose and texture for adapting to unconstrained conditions of the target domain, with the source landmark-related feature $z^s_{l}$, which brings over the associated source AU label.
+In this way, we use the transferred AU labels to train an AU detector which can adapt to the unconstrained target domain.
+By maximizing the performance of the AU detector $F_a$ given $\tilde{x}^t$, we can learn the mapping from source and target domains to the latent feature domain.
+The landmark discriminator $D_{l}$ is used to ensure the landmark-free feature cannot predict the locations of landmarks so as to be disentangled from the landmark-related feature.
 The feature discriminators $\{D^s_{f}, D^t_{f}\}$ aim to discriminate between the rich features $(x^s, x^t)$ and the latent features $(\tilde{x}^s, \tilde{x}^t)$ in order to bring them closer.
 We denote the domains of features and labels using the corresponding capitals, e.g., domain $X^T$ for $x^t$.
 The main notations are summarized in Table~\ref{tab:notation}.